confluentinc/ksqldb-recipes/docs/fin-serv/credit-card-activity/index.md

 # Detect unusual credit card activity

-In banking, fraud can involve using stolen credit cards, forging checks, misleading accounting practices, etc.
-This recipe analyzes total credit card spend.
-If a customer exceeds their average spend, the account will be flagged as a possible case of credit card theft.
+One way many financial institutions detect fraud is to check for unusual activity in a short period of time, raising a red flag to promptly alert their customers and confirm any recent unexpected purchases.
+Fraud can involve using stolen credit cards, forging checks and account numbers, multiple duplicate transactions, and more.
+This recipe analyzes a customer’s typical credit card spend, and flags the account when there are instances of excessive spending as a possible case of credit card theft.

 ![credit card being misused](../../img/credit-card-activity.jpg)